 If you can turn on a barbeque grill, you can use a push-button spark ignition.
 Both work similarly.
 While opening a gas valve, instead of using a lighter you would press and hold the ignition switch.
 This action causes a battery-powered spark to light, which in turn ignites the burner and creates your flame.
 At this point, you can release the push button and adjust the size of the flames with the gas valve.
-Turn off the gas valve will easily extinguish the flames.
+Turn off the gas valve to easily extinguish the flames of your fire pit.

 A fire pit with an electronic ignition kit requires power to operate and can be used with a switch or a remote.
 Flipping the switch or pressing the remote button into the on position lights the pilot light on the unit and that will light the fire pit.
 Flipping the switch off or pressing the remote button will extinguish the flames by stopping the flow of gas.